3ur3ka/TlExampleApi/README.md

 ## Notes:

-I used a DistributedCache because I figured it would be easier, but in hindsight an sql-lite in memory db may have been more efficient to save on all the serializing/deserializing.
+I used a DistributedCache because I figured it would be easier, but in hindsight an sqlite in memory db may have been more efficient to save on all the serializing/deserializing of the entire cache.

 I would have liked to have written more unit tests.
 Hopefully the ones I did serve as an illustration.